 How to Raise Baby Ducklings

 - Ducklings are very possessive.
 The first thing they see they believe it is their mother.
-If you are raising multiple ducklings with no mom they will bond together and nothing will tear them apart.
-If one of your ducklings gets left alone it will quack and peep for hours.
-If you are only raising one baby duck it will need human bond and become attached to its human handler.
+If you are raising multiple ducklings with no mom, they will bond together, and nothing will tear them apart.
+If one of your ducklings gets left alone, it will quack and peep for hours.
+If you are only raising one baby duck, it will need a human bond and become attached to its human handler.
 Keep in mind if you intend on keeping them as pets or releasing them back in the wild.

-- When they are little ducklings need warmth!
-Especially, If you only have one.
+- When they are little ducklings, they need warmth!
+Especially if you only have one.
 Any heat lamp or lamp will do!

 - Feeding.
 Ducklings have the biggest appetite in the world.
 If they don't attack their food as soon as they see it, that usually indicates sickness.
-It is quit easy to make homemade duck food or you can buy cornmeal or duck starter meal.
-Corn meal can be found at any grocery store, but duckling food can only be found in tack stores.
+It is quite easy to make homemade duck food, or you can buy cornmeal or duck starter meal.
+Cornmeal can be found at any grocery store, but duckling food can only be found in tack stores.
 Make sure not to buy adult waterfowl food for your baby ducklings because it is filled with medicine.
-Since, baby ducks have such big appetites it is very easy for them to overdose on any adult bird food.
+Since baby ducks have such big appetites, it is very easy for them to overdose on any adult bird food.

 - Baby ducklings need a variety of greens and protein in their diet, but it all needs to either be finely chopped or all ground up in a blender.
-Here are several homemade meals I made my baby ducks on a regular basis.
+Here are several homemade meals I made my baby ducks regularly.

 - For breakfast lunch and dinner, I would open my fridge and grab any of the above ingredients and throw them all into a blender and feed it to my ducklings.
 Some meals I would focus more on their veggies and greens and other times on their proteins, and sometimes just blended some apples for a little snack.
-Duckling starter meal is mainly filled with cereals and corn which is not as healthy as making them homemade meals.
-It might take a little longer, but in the end it leaves to happier ducklings.
+Duckling starter meal is mainly filled with cereals and corn, which is not as healthy as making them homemade meals.
+It might take a little longer, but in the end, it leads to happier ducklings.

-Swimming.
-Ducklings can swim at day one.
+Ducklings can swim on day one.
 You must supervise them when they are swimming, Fill a small tub with lukewarm water, and you can supervise your ducklings swim.
-When they are young do not let them swim for to long because their body will get to chilled.
+When they are young, do not let them swim for too long because their body will get too chilled.
 After they are done with their swim, make sure to dry them off.
-Once they get older you can let them swim in an inflatable pool.
+Once they get older, you can let them swim in an inflatable pool.

 Baby ducks are survivors!
-The smallest one of the 3 that I found just laid on the side of the road not moving while the other 2 ran around in circles.
+The smallest one of the three that I found just laid on the side of the road not moving while the other two ran around in circles.
 It looked like he got hit by a car, or got stuck in a tire.
 I thought he was dead, but I couldn't just leave the poor guy on the side of the road.
 Once I got the 3 of them home, the injured one really picked up energy and turned out to be fine.
 Probably, he was just a little scared, maybe ran under a car.
 Remember, these guys are survivors!